 1 – asanas predate Hinduism by at least one thousand years

-This was a huge revelation to me.
-It means that yoga does not belong to the Hindu religion.
+This was a huge revelation for me.
+It means that yoga does not belong to the Hindu religion!

-Yes, the poses or “asanas” were first recorded in the Sanskrit language, and these became a central part of Hindu religious practice.
-But similar illustrations on cave walls are centuries older.
+Sure, the poses or “asanas” were first recorded in the Sanskrit language, and these became a central part of Hindu religious practice.
+But identical illustrations — found on cave walls — are centuries older.

 These stretches were passed down from teacher to student, through many generations, long before written documentation.

 For a short glimpse into the ancient origins of yoga, check out this three minute YouTube video: The Ancient History of Yoga.
-An internet search will yield many more resources if you’d like to dig deeper.
+A thoughtful and thorough internet search will yield many more resources, if you’d like to dig deeper.

 2 – intention is what makes a practice holy or un-holy

 Yoga is a spiritual discipline that involves stretching and breath work.
 It can be used by people of various beliefs and religions.
-Holy Yoga is all about worshiping the Living God with your heart, soul, mind and strength.
+For Christians, Holy Yoga sets its intention to worship the Living God with heart, soul, mind and strength.
 There could be no worthier intention.
 Can yoga be done “unto the Lord”?
 Yes.

 3 – quiet your mind so you can receive God’s Word